Vargasavour Recipes

 • Season the pork cheeks with salt and pepper.

-• Chop the carrot, add to the pot and sauté until the vegetables begin to soften, about 5 minutes.
+• Add chopped leek to the pot, and sauté.
+Add chopped carrot to the pot, and cook until the vegetables begin to soften, about 5 minutes.

 • Return the seared pork cheeks to the pot.

-• Pour in the red wine and sweet sherry wine, stirring to scrape up any browned bits from the bottom of the pot.
+• Pour in the red wine and sweet sherry wine, scraping up any browned bits from the bottom of the pot.

-• Bring the liquid to a simmer, then reduce the heat to medium, cover, and let it simmer gently for about 1 hour until the pork cheeks are tender.
-Check occasionally and add more water if needed.
+• Bring to a simmer, reduce the heat to medium, cover, and cook for 1 hour until the pork cheeks are tender.

-• Increase the heat to medium-high and let the sauce reduce until slightly thickened, about 10-15 minutes.
+• Simmer over heat to medium-high heat until the sauce is slightly thickened, about 10-15 minutes.

-• Return the cooked pork cheeks to the pot.
-Cook for 5-8 minutes and toss the pork cheeks in the sauce until well coated.
+• Return the pork cheeks to the pot and cook for 5-8 minutes, tossing to coat in the sauce.

-• Serve the braised pork cheeks with mashed potatoes.
+• Serve the braised pork cheeks hot with mashed potatoes or a side of your choice.

 Notes